 Each fighting style is more or less effective against different armour.
 Slashing swords are easier to use and great for parrying but almost ineffective against chainmail or better armour, maces and hammers smash the force of the blow through armour without puncturing it, the shockwave causing the damage whilst piercing weapons puncture the armour.

 Most propelled piercing weapons puncture armour and cause half damage as wounds, melee piercing weapons cause the opponent to expend more stamina dodging the blows as they know that their armour won't deflect the blow.
-Remember that if an arrow pierces the mail much of the force of the blow will have been dissapated and it may well just get caught in the padding underneath.
+Remember that if an arrow pierces the mail much of the force of the blow will have been dissipated and it may well just get caught in the padding underneath.

 Armour will cover different areas of the body depending upon the type.
 All armour cover the major critical areas i.e. the torso, but as you move up in quality it will cover additional areas such as upper arms, hands, upper legs, and eventually the whole body.
 Helms are included of the appropriate type but are often supplemented with greater protection.

-Most towns do not permit the wearing of armour within the walls unless you are noble, have been given the freeedom of the town or are part of the guard.
+Most towns do not permit the wearing of armour within the walls unless you are noble, have been given the freedom of the town or are part of the guard.
 It must be packed up before entering the gates.

 Wearing armour helps you absorb damage, the amount absorbed depends upon the weapon type, bludgeon, slashing or piercing.
 Any but the lightest will affect your athletics ability.